The 10 Best Volume Pedals

 video play icon

-This wiki has been updated 35 times since it was first published in July of 2015.
+This wiki has been updated 36 times since it was first published in July of 2015.
 For good control and audio effects when playing live shows, you won't find many better volume pedals than in our comprehensive selection of versatile and technically advanced options.
 Our top picks provide clear signal gains and are suitable for professional musicians, as well as those who just enjoy jamming out in their garage or are just starting to book their first gigs.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Ernie Ball 6182 MVP